FuelLabs/sway-standards/standards/src_8/README.md

 ### - `origin_asset_id`

-The key `origin_asset_id` MAY return a `B256` variant of the asset's ID on the chain where the asset was originally minted.
+The key `origin_asset_id` MAY return a `B256` variant of the asset's ID such as an NFT's ID on the chain where the asset was originally minted.
 IF there is no ID, `None` SHALL be returned.

 ### - `origin_asset_decimals`

 The key `origin_decimals` MAY return an `Int` variant of the asset's decimals on the chain where the asset was originally minted.
 IF there are no decimals, `None` SHALL be returned.

-### - `origin_asset_data`

-The key `origin_asset_data` MAY return any arbitrary `Metadata` of the asset's data that exists on the chain where the asset was originally minted.
-IF there is no data, `None` SHALL be returned.

 # Rationale